FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 5. Download the modpack from it's official page.
 Make sure to select the version and mod loader matching your server.

+{: .warning}
+> Make sure to download the server pack of the modpack, these can be found under:
+    Files > click your version of choice > aditional files > serverpack for curseforge lorepsum > ipsum > work > in > progress(modrinth downtime) for modrinth

 6. In the Dashboard, click on "**Upload Files**{: .blue }".

-7. Find the downloaded modpack (this shoud be an archived file) and select it, then upload it to your server.
+7. Find the downloaded serverpack (this shoud be an archived file) and select it, then upload it to your server.

 8. Unarchive the file by pressing on the 3 dots and choosing 'unarchive'